Welcome to today's edition of the Rush 24-7 podcast.

 We'll be back, folks.

-Okay, I have a smart aleck question.
+Look, I have a Smart Alec question.

-Remember what Obama and the Democrats think about America?
+Remember what Obama and the Democrats think about America.

 They believe that we have stolen much of what we have that has made us a superpower.